SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 ---
 title: Connect SharePoint Framework components using dynamic data
-description: High-level description on how to use dynamic data concept for connecting different SharePoint Framework components ms.date: 09/16/2019 ms.prod: sharepoint
+description: High-level description on how to use dynamic data concept for connecting different SharePoint Framework components ms.date: 07/01/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Connect SharePoint Framework components using dynamic data

-Using the dynamic data capability, you can connect SharePoint Framework client-side web parts and extensions to each other and exchange information between the components.
-This allows you to build rich experiences and compelling end-user solutions.
+You can connect two or more SharePoint Framework components together and exchange data between them using *dynamic data*.
+This capability allows you to build rich experiences and compelling end-user solutions.

 ![Three SharePoint Framework web parts connected to each other showing information about events](../images/dynamic-data-webparts.png)

 > [!NOTE]
-> Dynamic Data is the recommended pattern to share data between SharePoint Framework web parts or other components.
-It was introduced with the release of SharePoint Framework 1.7.
-If you are using older version of SharePoint Framework, this option is not available.
+> Dynamic Data is the recommended pattern to share data between SharePoint Framework components, including client-side web parts and extensions.
+It was introduced in SharePoint Framework v1.7.

 ## Expose data using dynamic data source

 Dynamic data in the SharePoint Framework is based on the source-notification model.
-Component designated as a dynamic data source, provides data and notifies about its changes.
+Components named as a dynamic data source, provide data and the SharePoint Framework when the data changes.

 Other components on the page can subscribe to notifications issued by a dynamic data source.
-When handling notifications, dynamic data consumers can retrieve the current value of the dynamic data set exposed by the data source.
+The SharePoint Framework notifies the consumer component that the source has notified it data changed.
+The consumer component then requests the specified data from the source component.

 Every dynamic data source implements the `IDynamicDataCallables` interface.

-Following, is an example of a web part that displays a list of upcoming events.
-For each event, it includes some information such as its name, description, and location.
+The following code demonstrates web part that displays a list of upcoming events.
 The events web part exposes information about the selected event to other components on the page in two ways: the complete event information and the location address.

 ```typescript
 import {